Knightmore/awesome-visual-studio/README.md

 # Awesome Visual Studio [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This page is a curated list of awesome things for Visual Studio (the full-blown IDE, not VS Code) by Microsoft.
+If you are searching for Visual Studio Code related resources check [here](https://github.com/viatsko/awesome-vscode).
 Moreover, this page also includes some items relevant for Windows developers.

 ## General